isabella232/advertising-cloud.en/help/dsp/inventory/freewheel-submit.md

 >[!PREREQUISITES]
 >
->Work with your Adobe account team to ensure your DSP account has permission to use the Freewheel programmatic guaranteed workflow.
+>Work with your Adobe account team to ensure that your DSP account has permission to use the Freewheel programmatic guaranteed workflow.

 1. Copy the ad key for the ad used with the FreeWheel deal: